“Variety may be the spice of life, but consistency pays the bills.”

 Share it with Your Coworkers

 You’re probably not going to be the only one creating content for your company, so share it with everyone who will!
-They may have input on certain areas of the content style guide, which will help make it a more comprehensive, collaborative document.
+They may have input on certain areas of your style guide, which will help make it a more comprehensive, collaborative document.

 Put Your Content Style Guide Use!